nazila-entezari/COVID19-analysis-and-predictions/README.md

 ![](output/covid19_fig7.png)

 - The correlation coefficient for H1N1 of total cases vs. total deaths is 0.893 and for covid-19 it is 0.93.
+- Most of the countries show up in both total cases and total death charts.
 - For both pandemics, the total deaths is positively and significantly correlated to the total cases.
 USA is the top country for both pandemics in total cases and total deaths.

 ### 5. What are some further impacts of Covid-19?